Federal Policy

 | Accessibility | Deduct for extra billing/user fees | Limited |

 CHA penalties are primarily for extra-billing violations ($162M in 2023-24 alone).
-Autism service exclusions have never faced federal consequences.
+Autism service gaps have not resulted in federal enforcement action.

 Canada Health Transfer (2025-26)